Gavriil1/CI_PP4_TD/README.md

 ## Testing Admin user stories:

 12. In my role as an Admin or Authorized User, I have the capability to log in to the admin console for backend access.
+(Must Have) (Epic5: Back-End-Administration)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |